IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ---
 title: Discrimination against men in New Zealand’s laws.
-description: New Zealand's laws explicitly discriminate against men and boys violating their right to equality under the law.
+description: New Zealand's laws explicitly discriminate against men and boys violating their right to be free from discrimination and their right to equality under the law.
 ---

 Men have the right to be treated equally under the law.
 Article 7 of the *Universal Declaration of Human Rights* states: